djalbat/yapp/README.md

 ### Syntax styles

-How to approach styling Yapp's syntax broadly boils down to whether or not you want to set the style for the syntax of a new language, supported by a plugin that you supply, or override the style for an existing language.
+How to approach styling Yapp's syntax broadly boils down to whether you want to set the style for the syntax of a new language, supported by a plugin that you supply, or to override the style for an existing language.

 In the first instance, the approach can be the same as for overall styles, that is, you can supply a set of CSS properties that target the syntax elements either programmatically or in a CSS file.
-For example, suppose that you have have a plugin for the Java language, then you could add the following style to go with it:
+For example, if you have have a plugin for the Java language, then you could add the following style to go with it:

 ```
 .yapp .java.syntax > .keyword { color: #a93927; }

 .yapp .java.syntax > .string-literal { color: "#f5087a"; }
 ```
 Bear in mind that there is a default syntax style that is applied, found in the [default.js](https://github.com/djalbat/yapp/blob/master/es6/style/syntax/default.js) file.
-You can override its individual CSS properties easily enough, however, because the specificity of your own CSS selectors will be greater.
+You can override its individual CSS properties easily enough, however, because the specificity of your own style, with the additional language selector, will be greater.

-______________

-Yapp's styles can be further broken down, however:
+In the second instance, or if you want to remove the default style altogether rather than override it, the approach is to render Yapp's styles individually to give yourself the opportunity to leave out the syntax styles:

 ```
 "use strict";

 import withStyle from "easy-with-style";  ///

-import { yappStyle, syntaxStyle, firaCodeStyle } from "yapp";
+import { yappStyle, firaCodeStyle } from "yapp";

 const { renderStyle, renderStyles } = withStyle;